-- There are 77 States Parties which reported retaining 164,268 anti-personnel mines for the development of and training in mine detection, mine clearance, or mine destruction techniques as permitted by Article 3 of the Convention. - A number of States Parties have not reported on the use or plans for the use of retained antipersonnel mines in accordance with the purposes permitted by Article 3 and/or have retained the same number of anti-personnel mines for a number of years.
+- There are 75 States Parties which reported retaining 149,562 anti-personnel mines for the development of and training in mine detection, mine clearance, or mine destruction techniques as permitted by Article 3 of the Convention.
+A total of 11,023 anti-personnel mines previously retained under Article 3 were destroyed during the course of 2017. - A number of States Parties have not reported on the use or plans for the use of retained anti-personnel mines in accordance with the purposes permitted by Article 3 and/or have retained the same number of antipersonnel mines for a number of years.